exercism/rust/exercises/practice/simple-linked-list/.approaches/introduction.md

 One thing to keep in mind is to not mutate the list when it is not necessary.
 For instance, if you find yourself using `mut self` for  `rev()` or `into()`, that is an indication that the list is being mutated when it is not necessary.

+A well-known treatment of writing linked lists in Rust is [`Learn Rust With Entirely Too Many Linked Lists`][too-many-lists].

 ## Approach: Keep track of length

 ```rust